 The procedure is the same as 6.6.2 with the following additional clarification in step 3.

-The Remote UE sends the traffic descriptors of the service which is to be relayed to the ProSe 5G UE-to-Network Relay, the ProSe 5G UE-to-Network Relay derives the relay relevant PDU Session parameters (e.g. S-NSSAI, DNN, Type) for the relay data using the configured URSP rule and the received traffic descriptors from the Remote UE.
-ProSe 5G UE-to-Network Relay establishes PDU session for relay as existing PDU Session Establishment procedure.
+The Remote UE sends the RSC and the traffic descriptor of the ProSe service which is to be relayed to the ProSe 5G UE-to-Network Relay, the ProSe 5G UE-to-Network Relay derives the relay relevant PDU Session parameters (e.g. S-NSSAI, DNN, PDU Session Type, SSC Mode, etc.) for the relayed traffic using the URSP rule/UE Local Configuration and the received traffic descriptors from the Remote UE.

+With the received Traffic Descriptor, the Relay UE matches the URSP rule or UE Local Configuration and determines the RSD for the targeted PDU Session.
+Based on the received RSC, the Relay UE knows the PDU Session parameters authorized to the Remote UE, the Relay UE needs to further check whether the RSD within a matched URSP rule or UE Local Configuration is authorized for the RSC by looking into the mapping information between RSC and PDU Session parameters its own configured/provisioned 5G ProSe Policy and parameters as defined in Solution #35.
+The RSC should have been negotiated/matched between the Remote UE and Relay UE during ProSe discovery procedure.
+Then, the ProSe 5G UE-to-Network Relay establishes PDU session for relaying traffic via layer 3 by using current PDU Session Establishment procedure specified in TS 23.502[8].

+The Relay UE should be able to know whether the Remote UE is subscribed to the same PLMN with it or not(e.g. based on SUPI or SUCI of the Remote UE), if the Remote UE is from a different PLMN, the Relay UE may use the PDU Session associated to a match-all URSP rule for all PDU Sessions requested by the Relay UE.

 NOTE: The privacy and security aspects of transporting traffic descriptor information from the Remote UE to the UE-to-Network Relay during PC5 direct connection setup need to be coordinated with SA3.